-The Gendarme Path is 74 km long and offers a unique walking opportunity in one of the most beautiful parts of Denmark.
+The Gendarme Path is 74 km long (certified part) plus 10 km in addition.
+The path and offers a unique walking opportunity in one of the most beautiful parts of Denmark.

 South Jutland's location as a border region, makes it special - especially in a historical light.
 After the reunion in 1920 the border and the shipping routes were controlled by the border gendarme.
 Patrolling was done by foot along the coast, and each gendarme had a particular area under his jurisdiction.
 The path has be recreated and begins in Høruphav on South Als and goes through Sønder forest and Sønderborg onward to the mainland, passing Dybbøl, Vemmingbund, Broagerland, Gråsten, Rinkenæs and Kollund to the German border.
 You will be following the coast most of the way and will be walking through a very diverse landscape with forests, bogs and meadows in the historical landscape.

 The signs signaling the path is a blue gendarme.
 If you have no issue with occasionally pulling your bike, parts of the walking path can also be experienced by bike.
 Alternatively there is also a bike track.